- 1 Composite resin bonding – what is it?

 Composite bonding price and costs

 Composite bonding is much less expensive than porcelain veneers, braces or most other ways we dentists can fix your tooth problems.
 This is one of the reasons it’s such a popular procedure here at Smileworks.
-Dental composite bonding of a single tooth can cost between £75-150.
+Dental composite bonding of a single tooth starts from £150 per tooth.
 This is pretty amazing when you look at the before and afters and see that a massive difference has been made to the patients smile for just a few hundred pounds.